nursing students giving shots

 Sandburg offers courses in a variety of formats to best fit the needs of our students.
 To determine the formats for specific courses, please refer to our course schedule.

-Regardless of the course format, it is highly recommended that students have access to a reliable computer with broadband internet.
+Regardless of the course format, you should have access to a reliable computer with broadband (high-speed) internet.
 All courses use online resources and require students to access course information through mySandburg.
 Accessing courses through a phone is discouraged.
 Both campuses have open computer labs for student use.

 Estimated costs for the medical assisting program